Wang Can: Life

 Wang Can was from Gaoping County (高平縣), Shanyang Commandery (山陽郡), which is around present-day Weishan County, Shandong.
 He was born in a family of high-ranking officials as a son of Wang Qian (王謙), a Chief Clerk (長史) to the general He Jin, who was briefly a regent for Emperor Shao in 189.
-Wang Can's great-grandfather, Wang Gong (王龔), and grandfather, Wang Chang (王暢), held offices among the Three Ducal Ministers during the reigns of Emperor Shun and Emperor Ling respectively.
+Wang Can's great-grandfather Wang Gong (王龔), and grandfather Wang Chang (王暢) held offices among the Three Ducal Ministers during the reigns of Emperor Shun and Emperor Ling respectively.
+(Note: Volume 56 of Book of the Later Han had biographies of Wang Gong and Wang Chang.)

-When the warlord Dong Zhuo usurped power in 189, placing on the throne the puppet ruler Emperor Xian, Wang Can was merely 13 years old (by East Asian reckoning).
+When the warlord and regent Dong Zhuo usurped power in 189, placing on the throne the puppet ruler Emperor Xian, Wang Can was merely 13 years old (by East Asian reckoning).
 A year later, Dong Zhuo moved the imperial capital from Luoyang to the more strategically secure Chang'an.
 Wang Can then headed to Chang'an, where he settled down for the next three years.
 In Chang'an, the prominent scholar and calligrapher Cai Yong recognised Wang Can's talent and recommended him to the civil service.
-Wang Can received several offers to serve in the government but he turned down all of them.
+Wang Can received several offers to serve in the government, but he turned down all of them.

 In 194, Wang Can went to Jing Province (covering present-day Hubei and Hunan) to seek a position under the provincial governor, Liu Biao.
+(Note: According to Wang Chang's biography in Book of the Later Han, Liu Biao studied under Wang when he was 17 (by East Asian reckoning); Wang was Administrator of Nanyang (南阳太守) at the time.)
 However, Liu Biao did not favour Wang Can as the latter looked pallid and sickly.
 After Liu Biao died in 208, Wang Can persuaded his son and successor, Liu Cong, to surrender to Cao Cao, the warlord who controlled the Han central government at the time.